alexandreclem/Proxy/README.md

          ```
         - Where:
             - TMER_LIMIT - Time (in seconds) the data will be stored in the proxy cache
-            - PROXY_PORT - Porta do servidor
+            - PROXY_PORT - Server Port

     - Within the **src/clients** directory, run:
         ```bash